Arnas Velička: Professional career

 After going undrafted in the 2021 NBA draft, Velička joined the Boston Celtics for the 2021 NBA Summer League.
 On August 20, 2021, he signed in Italy with Napoli Basket, just promoted to the Serie A.

-On August 11, 2022, he signed with Niners Chemnitz of the Basketball Bundesliga (BBL).
+On 11 August 2022, he signed with Niners Chemnitz of the Basketball Bundesliga (BBL).

-On July 26, 2023, he came back to Lithuania and signed with Lithuanian Basketball League runners-up Rytas Vilnius.
+On 26 July 2023, he came back to Lithuania and signed with Lithuanian Basketball League runners-up Rytas Vilnius.
 Despite winning the Lithuanian Basketball League with Rytas Vilnius, the remaining season of the 1+1 contract was mutually terminated in July 2024.

-On August 1, 2024, he signed with Löwen Braunschweig of the Basketball Bundesliga.
+On 1 August 2024, he signed with Löwen Braunschweig of the Basketball Bundesliga.

-On July 14, 2025, Velička signed one–year contract with Neptūnas Klaipėda of the Lithuanian Basketball League (LKL) and the EuroCup.
+On 14 July 2025, Velička signed one-year contract with Neptūnas Klaipėda of the Lithuanian Basketball League (LKL) and the EuroCup.
+During the 2025–26 LKL regular season, he averaged 14.4 points, 7.0 assists, 4.0 rebounds, and 1.5 steals in 27.5 minutes per game.
+He shot 50 percent from two-point range, 41 percent from three, and 65 percent from the free-throw line, subsequently earning the LKL Most Valuable Player Award.

+On 22 June 2026, Velička signed with the Brisbane Bullets of the Australian National Basketball League (NBL) for the 2026–27 season.
+During his first game in the NBL he scored 23 points and broke the NBL record for most assists by a debutant with 14 versus the New Zealand Breakers, and led the Bullets to a 88–85 victory.